Triller, Who Recently Announced a Go-Public Transaction With Nasdaq Listed SEAC, Launches New Series 'So You Think You Can Fight'

 LOS ANGELES, March 23, 2022 /PRNewswire/ -- Triller, the AI-powered open garden technology platform for creators, today announced the launch of a new series, 'So You Think You Can Fight,' produced by legendary director Nigel Lythgoe.
 The series is now casting fighters ages 18-28 to be featured in the upcoming competition, which will air as a quarterly series looking for the next great, viral fighter.
 The series will also include a battle between aspiring hip-hop performers battling for their glory in the ring between fights.

-Triller is calling on all aspiring fighters 18-28 years old to apply to the series today by downloading the Triller app and uploading a video with #SYTYCF
+Triller is calling on all aspiring fighters 18-28 years old to apply to the series today by downloading the Triller app and uploading a video with #sytycf

 Triller has had massive success creating tentpole fighting events and bringing them to global audiences through its platform.
 From its Tyson vs. Jones Jr. matchup, one of the most-watched fights of all time, to building Jake Paul from a YouTuber into a boxing super attraction, Triller has created broad, viral awareness of these athletes and matchups, catapulted them to social media stardom, exposing them to millions of fans - enabling unprecedented economic opportunities.